Skip to main content

 Common causes:

-• Sudden power loss - car went to sleep during write
+• Sudden power loss — car went to sleep mid-write

-• USB write speed too slow - can't keep up with data
+• USB write speed too slow — can't keep up with video data

 Recovering Corrupted Files